Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Discussion

-The authors thank Andrew Abumoussa and Nalini Singh for helpful feedback and discussions.
+\subpara{Acknowledgements.} The authors thank Andrew Abumoussa, Nalini Singh, and Bill Worstell for helpful feedback.
 This work was supported, in part, by NIH NIBIB NAC P41EB015902, NIH NINDS U19NS115388, NIH NIBIB 5T32EB001680-19, and a Takeda Fellowship.

 { }

 \maketitlesupplementary